ipums/ipums.github.io/_posts/2017-02-14-Fast-Excel-Slurping-With-Pandas-And-Pickle.md

     A pickled spreadsheet is only valid if it:
         1. exists
-        2. is newer than the last updated time for the spreadsheet.
-        This method is to identify whether the pickled file should be used.
+        2. is newer than the last updated time for the spreadsheet. fresh_pickle() identifies whether the pickled file should be used.
     """
     if os.path.isfile(self.pklpath):
         if os.path.getmtime(self.pklpath) > os.path.getmtime(self.xlpath):